alfaromurillo/org-passwords.el/README.md

 	C-u M-x org-passwords-random-words

-The substitutions are made according to the variable 'org-passwords-random-words-substitutions', which is a list of pairs of strings of the form ("substitute-this" . "by-this").
-The default is given as
+The substitutions are made according to the variable 'org-passwords-random-words-substitutions', which is an alist where the keys are the strings to substitute and the associated values are the strings to substitute to.
+The default is:

 	(("a" . "@") ("e" .
 "3") ("o" .
 "0"))

-So the "correcthorsebatterystaple" would be instead "c0rr3cth0rs3b@tt3ryst@pl3".
-Note: I use another system, this is just an idea and you are encouraged to change the variable, for example you could do something like:
+So the password "correcthorsebatterystaple" would be instead returned as "c0rr3cth0rs3b@tt3ryst@pl3".
+Note: that is just an idea, you are encouraged to change the variable, for example you could do something
+like:

 	(setq org-passwords-random-words-substitutions
 	      '(("for" .
 "4") ("s" .
 "5")))